Welcome to the Archives!

 Correspondence, records, photographs, audiotapes, videotapes and other materials covering Senator Tom Daschle's professional life.

-Records having permanent historical value to South Dakota State University, including administrative records, departmental and student group records, faculty papers, publications.
+Records having permanent historical value to South Dakota State University, including administrative records, departmental and student group records, faculty papers and publications.

 Papers, records, and published materials of South Dakota and alumni authors and primarily focused on twentieth century rural South Dakota.

 Historical material about the Brookings, SD area.
-The George & Evelyn Norby Collection makes up the majority of this collection and includes newspapers and photographs of local interest, telephone directories, and area business promotional materials.
+The George and Evelyn Norby Collection makes up the majority of this collection and includes newspapers and photographs of local interest, telephone directories and area business promotional materials.